cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/vms/Vm.rst

 setBroker
 ^^^^^^^^^

-.. java:method::  Vm setBroker(DatacenterBroker broker)
+.. java:method:: @Override  Vm setBroker(DatacenterBroker broker)
    :outertype: Vm

-   Sets a \ :java:ref:`DatacenterBroker`\  that represents the owner of the VM.
+   Sets a \ :java:ref:`DatacenterBroker`\  that represents the owner of this Vm.

    :param broker: the \ :java:ref:`DatacenterBroker`\  to set